ytechie/ytechie-blog/src/documents/2008/06/managing-the-number-of-output-assemblies/index.html.md

 *   Code maintenance overhead
 *   The typical of functionality the user would use (vs rarely used screens or functionality)
 *   Patch/release policy
-*   Solution &amp; project management
+*   Solution & project management
 *   Build management
 *   Installer management